gabeorosan/virus-scripts/README.md

 # fold_stats.ipnyb

-Notebook to get non-t1 viruses from each family and write them to non_t_one.xlsx
+Notebook to get non-t1 viruses from each family (labeled with SCOP ccs) and write them to non_t_one.xlsx

+# parse_scop.ipnyb

+Notebook to get pdb ids from families.xlsx and their folds from scop.txt (using scop-des.txt to get the text description for each fold id) and analyze the frequency of folds